SLAM-Supported Self-Training for 6D Object Pose Estimation: Experiments

 \section{Experiments}

-Our method is tested with (1) the YCB video (YCB-v) dataset and (2) a new ground robot experiment.
+Our method is tested with (1) the YCB-v dataset and (2) a real robot experiment.
 On the YCB-v dataset (Sec.
-IV.A), we leverage the image streams in the training sets to build per-video object-level maps for self-training.
-The \textit{Hybrid} labeling method is compared with another two baseline methods to verify the effectiveness of different modules.
-In the ground robot experiment (Sec.
+IV.A), we leverage the image streams in the training sets to solve per-video PGOs for self-training.
+We also conduct ablation experiments to compare the \textit{Hybrid} labeling method against another two baseline methods.
+In the real robot experiment (Sec.
 IV.
-B), we apply the method on longer sequences, circumnavigating selected objects, and demonstrate its potential for use in object-based navigation.
+B), we apply the method on longer sequences, circumnavigating selected objects, and test our method's robustness to challenges in ground robot navigation, \textit{e.g.} increased motion blur.

 Our method is implemented in Python.
 We use the NVISII toolkit \cite{Morrical20nvisii} to generate synthetic image data.
 The training and pose inference programs are adapted from the code available in the DOPE GitHub \cite{tremblay2018deep}.
 Every network is initially trained for 60 epochs and fine-tuned for 20 epochs, with a batchsize of 64 and learning rate of 0.0001.
 We solve PGO problems based on the GTSAM library \cite{dellaert2012factor}.
-We run the data generation and training programs with 2 NVIDIA Volta V100 GPUs and other code on an Intel Core i7-9850H@2.6GHz CPU and an NVIDIA Quadro RTX 3000 GPU.
+We run the synthetic data generation and training programs with 2 NVIDIA Volta V100 GPUs and other code on an Intel Core i7-9850H@2.6GHz CPU and an NVIDIA Quadro RTX 3000 GPU.